freakingrocky/APAI1001/README.md

 # Hello

-This repository is contains my code for APAI1001 Course at The University of Hong Kong (HKU).
+This repository contains my code for the APAI1001 Course at The University of Hong Kong (HKU).